ktenzin1/CIS4400_NY_CivilServiceExamScores/README.md

 6. First, the role of "BigQuery Data Owner, BigQuery User, BigQuery Data Editor, and BigQuery Admin" was granted to my service account "cis4400-hw1-kyt@avian-silicon-418821.iam.gserviceaccount.com" so that I can use BigQuery and later connect with DbSchema.
 7. Enabled BigQuery API in GC.
 8. Created a BigQuery dataset named cis4400_hw1.
-9. As dimension tables and fact table were created with attributes and relationships (primary key, foreign key) in DbSchema, tables were created in BigQuery tus creating a datawarehouse in which data could now be loaded.
+9. As dimension tables and fact table were created with attributes and relationships (primary key, foreign key) in DbSchema, tables were created in BigQuery thus creating a datawarehouse in which data could now be loaded.
 10. The SQL script for the dimensional modeling was saved from DbSchema.
+11. All documents were committed and pushed to GitHub.